treefishuk/treefishuk.github.io/_posts/2024-6-20-addressing-pain-points-of-cicd-for-databases-part-1.md

 - Flyway Migrations
 - Database Model (Database Project in Visual Studio)

-I decided I wasn't a fan of EF Core migrations and I didn't like the idea of having to remember to fireup an additional tool outside Visual Studio.
+I decided I wasn't a fan of EF Core migrations and I didn't like the idea of having to remember to fire-up an additional tool outside Visual Studio.
 So I settled on the "Database Model", created a Database project based of the Database EF core had generated for my web app.
 Checked it in.
 Bosh.

 ## Problem 1: So what about when things change?